Classic Chase Preview, Tips, Runners & Trends

 Classic Chase Trend Analysis

-✅ The trend factor which produced 10+ winners and shows the best LSP, an LSP of +34.50 is when runners had the same jockey as when last winning.
+āœ… The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +34.50, is when runners had the Same jockey as when they last won.

-❌ The worst performing factor that has failed to produce a single winner is when runners had 2 career places in Handicap, when backing these the trend shows a record of 0-33.
+āŒ The worst performing factor that has failed to produce a single winner is when runners had 2 career places in Handicap, when backing these, the trend shows a record of 0-33.

-Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Classic Chase, that stallion Milan has produced 2 winners (2018,2017).
+Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Classic Chase; that stallion, Milan, has produced 2 winners (2018,2017).

 These are the stallions whose offspring have not produced a winner of the Classic Chase despite multiple attempts: